rickhelmus/patRoon/README.md

 * Developed on both Windows and Linux
 * `data.table` is used internally as a generally much more efficient alternative to `data.frame`.
 * The [processx] R package is used to execute command line processes in parallel to reduce computation times.
-* Results from workflow steps are cached within a [sqlite] database to avoid repeated computations.
+* Results from workflow steps are cached within a [SQLite] database to avoid repeated computations.
 * The [RDCOMClient] is used to provide several functionalities from DataAnalysis (Bruker).
 * Depending on which software algorithms, the following MS data formats are supported: `mzXML`, `mzML` and `.d` (Bruker).
 * The [Shiny] R package was used to implement several GUI tools.